winitzki/scall/tutorial/programming_dhall.md

 #### No recursion

-Another difference from most other FP languages is that Dhall does not support recursive definitions (neither for types nor for values).
+Another difference from most other FP languages is that Dhall does not support recursive definitions, neither for types nor for values.
-Arbitrary recursion is not possible (because it cannot guarantee termination).
-The only recursive type directly supported by Dhall is the built-in type `List`.
+The only recursive type directly supported by Dhall is the built-in type `List` (representing finite sequences).
 The only way to write a loop is to use the built-in functions `List/fold` and `Natural/fold` and functions derived from them (such as `List/map` and so on).
 Loops written in that way are guaranteed to terminate because the total number of iterations is always fixed in advance.
 Unlike other programming languages, Dhall supports no "while" loops, because one cannot statically guarantee termination for loops that repeat for an unknown number of times until some condition holds.

-Also, `List` values may be created only when the length of the list is finite and computed in advance.
+Also, `List` values may be created only if the length of the list is limited in advance.
-It is not possible to create a `List` by adding more elements until some condition holds.
+It is not possible to create a `List` by adding more and more elements until some condition holds, without setting an upper limit in advance.

 Dhall's `List` is also not similar to Haskell's "lazy infinite list" defined by this code:

 ```haskell